Virtual Care > Virtual Care: Dermatitis - Skin Rash and Inflammation

 - Old age.
 The condition is usually more intermittent and becomes less common after age 60.

-Always consult a doctor for a diagnosis, but these common dermatitis symptoms will alert you to a problem:
+Always consult a licensed health care provider for a diagnosis, but these common dermatitis symptoms will alert you to a problem:

 - Atopic Dermatitis: Symptoms may include: